madeleinewoodbury/madeleinewoodbury/README.md

 ### 🎓 Background

-Computer Engineering graduate from **UiT - The Arctic University of Norway** specializing in IoT and eHealth Technology.
-Coursework included Machine Learning, Computer Vision, Computer Graphics, and Embedded Systems.
+I earned my degree in Computer Engineering from **UiT – The Arctic University of Norway**, where I focused on IoT and eHealth technologies.
+Courses in Machine Learning, Computer Vision, and Computer Graphics shaped my interest in building data-driven, visually engaging full-stack applications.

 ---